jons/workhorse/README.md

 workhorse
 =========

-<p>an MVC framework for web applications based on URI-to-method translation.
+<p>an MVC framework for web applications based on URI-to-method translation.</p>

 <p>developed in eight minutes almost a decade ago (2003?), codenamed
 "workhorse," and then abandoned (codeigniter eventually came along and